lsst-sqre/nublado/docs/user-guide/testing.rst

 To change this behavior, you can call `MockJupyter.register_python_result`, passing it a code string and a result.
 Any subsequent attempt to execute that code string will return the registered result rather than executing the code.

-The `MockJupyter.register_extension_result` method provides similar functionality for `NubladoClient.run_notebook`.
+The `MockJupyter.register_notebook_result` method provides similar functionality for `NubladoClient.run_notebook`.
 It takes the notebook contents (as a JSON string) and a corresponding `NotebookExecutionResult`.
 Any subsequent execution of a notebook matching that string will return the registered notebook execution result.

-If `MockJupyter.register_extension_result` has not been called with a matching notebook string value, the `MockJupyter` replacement for full notebook execution will return the input notebook.
+If `MockJupyter.register_notebook_result` has not been called with a matching notebook string value, the `MockJupyter` replacement for full notebook execution will return the input notebook.
 The mock will never attempt to run :command:`nbconvert` in the way that the Nublado JupyterLab extension would do.